DQL¶

 L::auth_logs:(message@request.headers["user-agent"])

-// Extract first element of permissions array
+// Extract the first element of the permissions array

 L::auth_logs:(message@request.body.permissions[0])